 The Ministry of Agriculture (MoA) is responsible for animal health, crops, feeds, and agricultural risks associated with biotechnology.
-The MoE and MoA are advised by the Czech Commission for the use of Genetically Modified Organisms and Products (CzC GMO, website available only in Czech language), an expert advisory body consisting of scientists, representatives from administrative authorities and non-governmental organizations.
+The MoE and MoA are advised by the Czech Commission for the use of Genetically Modified Organisms and Products (CzC GMO, website available only in the Czech language), an expert advisory body consisting of scientists, representatives from administrative authorities, and non-governmental organizations.
 The chair and the members of the Commission are nominated and designated by the MoE after consulting the MoH and MoA.
-The members are professionals from such organizations as the Academy of Sciences, universities and research institutes.
+The members are professionals from such organizations as the Academy of Sciences, universities, and research institutes.
 The activities of the CzC GMO cover the risk assessment of contained use, deliberate release into the environment and placing on the market of living modified organisms (LMOs), and products containing or consisting of GE traits, to include such traits in export and import.

-The Czech Environmental Inspectorate (website available only in Czech language) is the Competent Authority with regards to governmental supervision of bioengineered events, cooperating with other governmental supervising bodies to complete this task.
 The MoA is the Competent Authority for food and feed enhanced through biotechnology and for rules for co-existence.

+The Czech Environmental Inspectorate (website is now available in English language, click on EN in the top right corner of the website) is the Competent Authority with regards to governmental supervision of bioengineered events, cooperating with other governmental supervising bodies to complete this task.